Chapter 20 : Patrolling with Scorpius

 “No,” he said, “but if that’s what your family is like, most people look like cowards, and I want you to know that I’m not, even though the idea of being attacked by a, a manticore or something doesn’t exactly appeal to me.”

 “Scorpius, I don’t think you’re a coward.
 A jerk, sometimes, but not a coward.”

 At the top of the third floor, they saw Noah coming down toward the fourth floor.

 “You’d think we planned it this way,” she called out.

 Noah grinned.
 “You’d think.”
-He looked at his friend.
-“Scorpius, I didn’t realize that you were a prefect, too.
-Or that Rose needed help patrolling.”
+He looked at his cousin.
+“Scorpius, I didn’t realize that Rose needed help patrolling.”

 Scorpius did not look remotely abashed.
 “I’m just keeping her company.
-I’m hoping she realizes that my winning personality and witty comebacks are reason to go out with me.”
+I’m hoping she realizes how attracted she is to my winning personality and witty comebacks.”

-Noah looked a little amused.
-“If that’s what you’re relying on, good luck,” he said lightly.
+“If that’s what you’re relying on, good luck.”

-They walked together for another half hour.
+Rose and Scorpius walked together for another half hour, during which time she started to feel a little discomforted by just how much she liked this boy who she’d spent four years absolutely despising.
 When her patrol was done and they were standing at the foot of the stairs that would lead her up toward Gryffindor tower, she asked, “Did you want that goodnight kiss, then?”